 First, almonds are good for building muscle mass because they’re an excellent dietary source of protein.
-A handful provides 6 g of protein.
+A handful provides 6 grams of protein.

 But, almonds aren’t a complete protein.
 They lack of the essential amino acid lysine.
 Your body needs all 9 essential amino acids to build muscle mass.

-Therefore, it’s better to eat 1-2 handfuls of mixed seeds and nuts.
-You’ll consume all essential amino acids!
+Therefore, it’s better to eat 1–2 handfuls of mixed seeds and nuts for muscle growth in order to consume all essential amino acids!

 Moreover, you should avoid roasted almonds.
 Their protein is less absorbable!
 On the contrary, soaking almonds overnight makes them more bioavailable.

 Furthermore, about 75% of calories of almonds come from fat.
 Almonds contain mainly monounsaturated and polyunsaturated fatty acids.
-These are good for our health when consumed in moderation.
+These are good for the heart when consumed in moderation.

 Additionally, almonds’ unique fat content may be beneficial for preserving fat-free mass!
 It seems that dietary fat plays a key role in determining protein turnover!

-Athletes should get adequate amounts of iron as well.
-It supports muscle metabolism and healthy connective tissue.
+Athletes should get high dosages of iron, as it supports muscle metabolism and healthy connective tissue.
 Moreover, iron is necessary for physical growth, neurological development, cellular functioning, and the synthesis of some hormones.
-Inadequate intake of iron may delay muscle recovery after exercise, reduce muscle strength, and sport performance, as iron deficiency may reduce the supply of oxygen to muscle cells.[3,4]

 Athletes of bodybuilding need high doses of zinc